Information on bonsai care (bite size)

 Repotting, how often?

 This depends on the size of the pot and type of the tree.
-Fast growing ones need to be repotted every two years (some every year), while older ones every 3 to 5 years.
+Fast growing ones need to be repotted every two years (some every year, while older ones every 3 to 5 years.
 Your tree needs to be repotted when the roots circle around the root system.
 Remember that repotting needs to be done when the tree is still in dormancy.
 With experience one may root prune and repot at any time of the year under the right conditions by manipulating the environment.
 But beginners should stick to the safe periods of Spring or Autumn.
+If you require repotting we can assist!

 Your questions are important to us, if your question is not listed here please do not hesitate to contact us.

-Below we have added some quality videos for inspiration and educational purposes.
+Below we have added some videos for inspiration and educational purposes.
 We'll be uploading more soon...

 A beautiful short video by Oscar Jonker, Bonsai Empire to inspire you.